 Tell-tale signs are there for the observing:

-6 - Decision Time.
 Very often if a prospect is genuinely interested they will be 99% able to make a decision there and then.
-They won't want to leave it too long in case they lose the accommodation.
+Depending on the demand you are experiencing and your view on suitability, consider closing the sale there and then, subject to further Checks.
+Prospective tenants won't want to leave it too long in case they lose the accommodation.
 Are they able to fill out an application form there and then or very soon after?
 Can they leave a refundable holding deposit?

 Often singles will bring along a relative or a friend, especially young people.
 You will have the opportunity to talk to the relative/friend and observe them as well.
 You may require a surety agreement from the relative willing to stand as guarantor - point this out to them.

-Always have an application form with you and a receipt book for any cash holding deposits taken, and a holding deposit agreement to spell out exactly what happens to the holding deposit if the prospective tenant defaults.
+Always have an application form with you and a receipt book for any cash holding deposits taken.
+You need a holding deposit agreement to spell out exactly what happens to the holding deposit if the prospective tenant defaults.

-Don't take a holding deposit which is too big because the prospect forfeits this if they back-out.
+Don't take a holding deposit which is too large because the prospect forfeits this if they back-out – one week’s rent is a bout right.
 If they are successful the holding deposit is applied to the damage deposit or the first month's rent.

 Both parties will appreciate quick action particularly if the property is vacant - don't waste days waiting for mail to arrive.
-If your initial reaction to prospects is positive take a holding deposit and pursue your checks quickly.
-With TenantVERIFY® speed of turn around is our main priority.
+If your initial reaction to the prospect is positive take a holding deposit and pursue your checks quickly.
+With TenantVERIFY® speed of turnaround is a main priority.

 You must use a comprehensive application form.
 Inform the prospect that it is very important that all sections of the form are completed and that one form is needed for each adult occupant.